killthekitten/kirshatrov-com/_posts/2020-09-08-ruby-ractor-web-server.md

 The Ractor model seems powerful and ready for experimental use.
 Within the next 6 months (Ruby 3.0 release is scheduled for December), I foresee a Ractor-based web server to come out to leverage this feature and get the most out of server CPUs.
 This is a great opportunity to learn concurrent programming and to contribute to the Ruby community.

-For those curious to try Ractor, I'd suggest to try implementing other problems that benefit from parallel execution, for instance a background job processor.
+For those curious to try Ractor, I'd suggest to try implementing other things that benefit from parallel execution, for instance a background job processor.

 To try Ractor, you'll need to build Ruby from the upstream.
 Read my previous posts ([Contributing to Ruby MRI](https://kirshatrov.com/2020/01/11/contributing-to-mri/){:target="_blank"}) to learn about how to do that.